Speech-Rule-Engine/speech-rule-engine/README.md

 ];
 ```

-The resulting file in `./lib/sre.js` works us usual for both browser and node.
+The resulting file in `./lib/sre.js` works as usual for both browser and node.

 _Note, that in the Browser version there is currently an issue with Unicode
 Braille Spaces that are being garbled._